Satori-Nakamoto/simplewallet-guide/guide.md

 ![Address for TV money](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/new_add_oldTV.png)

 Now we can give this new address 9pDUb...43yY to the customer.
 The price for the old TV is 2 MSR.
-When we want to verify that the customer has paid, we can to switch to the relevant account and use
+When we want to verify that the customer has paid, we can switch to the relevant account and use

 `address all`